Gonzalez & Waddington – Attorneys at Law

 Historical Context: Japan and the Military

 Japan’s relationship with the military dates back centuries, with a rich history of samurai warriors and strategic military engagements.
-Post-World War II, Japan’s military dynamics shifted significantly by adopting a pacifist constitution.
+Post-World War II, Japan’s military dynamics shifted significantly when it adopted a pacifist constitution.
 However, in recent years, Japan has taken steps to enhance its Self-Defense Forces, reinforcing the importance of a solid legal framework to support military justice.

 Collateral and Emotional Consequences of a Court-Martial Conviction